wilxyz/SpotFinder---Car-Parking-System/Readme.md

 </div>

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;This combines the work of SDG 11 by tackling urban mobility problems, encouraging inclusion, minimising environmental impact, and enhancing the support for the modern urban infrastructure.
-Currently developing technology for parking management, a foundation of its work can be extended to broader sustainable urban development efforts.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*This combines the work of SDG 11 by tackling urban mobility problems, encouraging inclusion, minimising environmental impact, and enhancing the support for the modern urban infrastructure.
+Currently developing technology for parking management, a foundation of its work can be extended to broader sustainable urban development efforts.*

 <!-- SDG of the program ends here -->